KonjikiNoYami1991/TnA/README.md

  - GPU: any.
  - SSD/HDD: HDD, better yet with SSD.

+Actually, any hardware will be fine (excepted RAM) because it's just a matter of how much time is needed to process video files.
+Obviously, process will be slow with slow PCs.
+For example, a video 1080p with 23,976 fps, duration of 24 mins, encoded at below-medium quality, reaches 10-12 fps during conversion: PC is slow or not suitable for video encoding, but time needed is still acceptable.
+Keep in mind that deinterlacing slows down encoding speed.

+## Explanation of parameters
+There are many parameters that can be setted before starting encoding.

+### Compatibility

 ## Usage

 - Drag&drop files and folders, use buttons or paste files and folders from system clipboard.